 At a high-level, a Consent Management Platform (or Provider) is a tool that programmatic publishers are using to gather consent and share that information with the entire ad supply chain.

 They are helping to simplify the consent lifecycle, although there is still the possibility that regulators view them as still too broad in their language.

 Article 6.1(f) will likely be the most debated clause in ad tech.
 It says that data collection and profiling (without consent) is allowed if the controller or 3rd-party has a "legitimate interest" in doing so.

 Ad tech rejoices!
 Since every business has a legitimate interest to not go bankrupt, nothing should change.

 Alas, the law also states that legitimate interest only works if it doesn’t infringe on the rights of the data subject - which, in the eyes of the GDPR, is something that most advertising does.
 Additionally, the Article 29 Working Party has concluded that behavioral advertising and data brokering doesn’t fall under this clause.

-What does fall under it are direct marketing, website personalization, web analytics (some reports differ here), security, fraud detection, and reporting of criminal acts.
+What does fall under it are direct marketing, website personalization, web analytics (see our take on Google Analytics privacy compliance here), security, fraud detection, and reporting of criminal acts.

 (“Direct marketing” refers to adverts that don’t involve a 3rd-party, such as you ordering online from Pizza Hut, and then they e-mail you a special offer.)